Top 22 Examples of New Product Release Emails (2026)

 Best Practices for New Feature & Product Launch Email Campaigns

-To create effective new product release email campaigns, you can follow a few best practices to help drive awareness of new product launches and feature announcements.
-Here are six tips to help you create effective product launch email campaigns:
+To create effective new product release email campaigns, you can follow a few best practices to maximize the value to your users and help your team drive feature adoption.

+For example, a couple might use Dropbox to save and organize memories of their kids, while a design studio will likely use it to store and share assets with clients.
 Likewise, a freelancer would use Airtable’s relational database to track client relationships, collect pending invoices, and track ongoing assignments.
 In contrast, a startup might use it as a basic CRM for managing opportunities.

-Depending on your audience’s size (and diversity), certain features might be universally valuable, while others might cater to the needs of a particular segment.
+Depending on your audience’s size and diversity, certain features might be universally valuable, while others might cater to the needs of a particular segment.
+Instead of blasting emails to users for whom a new feature is less relevant, you can focus on engaging those most likely to use a specific feature based on their current usage history.

 2. Write a strong email subject line

-According to conversion rate optimization agency Invesp, 47% of recipients decide whether (or not) to open an email based on the subject line, while 69% would report an email as spam using the same judgment.
+According to conversion rate optimization agency Invesp, 47% of recipients decide whether or not to open an email based on the subject line, while 69% would report an email as spam using the same judgment.

-Of course, users who signed up willingly for your product (and mailing list) are not likely to be aggressive, but the point still stands: to enhance the chances of your release emails being opened, your subject lines need to be:
+To enhance the chances of your release emails being opened, your subject lines need to be:

-• Concise & straight-to-the-point (What were you saying, again?).
+• Concise & straight-to-the-point

 3. Write thorough, yet condensed copy

-You should aim to strike a balance—write enough to draw your users in, in as many (or few) words as it takes to keep them engaged from the moment they open an email, until they click through.
+You should aim to strike a balance—write enough to draw your users in, in as many (or few) words as it takes to keep them engaged from the moment they open an email until they click through.

 4. Use GIFs, videos, and other visuals

-On April 4, 2023, they launched a new “jobs” feature where users can search and apply for tech roles at companies like Meta, Google, and Instacart.
-But, instead of drafting an email with a large wall of text, its email was just under 90 words, while they used a GIF to show its “jobs” functionality in action.
+Levels.fyi is an online platform that helps engineers and tech employees compare roles, career levels, and salaries at different companies.
+In 2023, they launched a new “jobs” feature where users can search and apply for tech roles at companies like Meta, Google, and Instacart.
+But instead of drafting an email with a large wall of text, its email was just under 90 words, while they used the GIF below to show their “jobs” functionality in action.

-Likewise, when they launched their product’s reporting function, Spreadsheet.com included a GIF showing the on-screen motions required for users to pull data from multiple worksheets and workbooks into a combined view they could share with anyone on their team.
+Similarly, when they launched their product’s reporting function, Spreadsheet.com included a GIF showing the on-screen motions required for users to pull data from multiple worksheets and workbooks into a combined view they could share with anyone on their team.

 spreadsheet-com-gif-for-product-release-email